addu390/addu390.github.io/_pages/about.md

 ## Reasons to Be Proud of

-- Currently enrolled in the Dal Innovates Collide Exploring Entrepreneurship - Mentorship Program
+- Successfully completed the Dal Innovates Collide - Exploring Entrepreneurship (Mentorship Program)

 - Won the "Halifax Innovation Challenge, Extra Mile Award" sponsored by RBC and IBM.